Lawyerist/style-guide/lawyerist-style-guide.md

 Lawyerist Style Guide
 =====================

 This style guide covers just a few issues we commonly see.
 It is brief because its purpose is to express some stylistic preferences, not to create a comprehensive (and onerous to follow) style guide.
 Please read it and follow it when writing for *Lawyerist*.
-For any other questions of style, refer to the *Chicago Manual of Style*.
+For general questions of style, refer to the *Chicago Manual of Style*.
+For tutorials that involve technical terms and user interface elements, we follow the *Microsoft Manual of Style*.

 Index